 If you’re thinking about leaving federal service – it’s important to understand your options *before* you leave.

-In the FERS Pre-retirement classes I teach, many people have heard of a Deferred FERS Retirement.
-And a few people have heard of Postponed FERS Retirement.
+In the FERS Pre-retirement classes I teach, many people have heard of FERS Deferred Retirement.
+And a few people have heard of FERS Postponed Retirement.

 But very rarely have I had someone who understood the *BIG* difference between the Deferred and Postponed Retirement.